- 88-key felted upright piano.

 Woodchester Piano is the first in our new series of collaborations with talented composers and artists, bringing you a range of finely crafted virtual instruments full of personality.
 This library was produced in close collaboration with film and TV composer James Everingham, and features his Wilh.
 Steinberg German Series upright piano, intimately recorded with the felt pedal engaged.

 We visited James’s studio and spent several days carefully sampling every nuance of the instrument.
-We then spent many months mixing, polishing and fine-tuning the instrument, resulting in a stunning virtual piano with a beautifully versatile sound, which is truly inspiring to play.
+We then spent many months mixing, polishing and fine-tuning the instrument, resulting in a stunning virtual piano with a beautifully versatile sound, which is a joy to play.

 Woodchester Piano also includes key release and pedal samples, a unique pianist noise feature to add subtle rustling and wood creaks for heightened realism, and adjustable colour control to dial in the perfect tone for your composition.